 If you have a desk job, you may be able to return 5-7 days after surgery.
 If you have a job which requires physical activity, you may need up to two weeks off.
 Some patients are able to request modified job duties so they can return sooner.

-Complete recovery details can be on Dr. Cruise’s After Breast Lift Surgery page.
+Complete recovery details can be on Joseph T Cruise, MD’s After Breast Lift Surgery page.